History of Congregation B’nai Israel

 In 1979, charismatic Jack Moline, a student at first, became an ordained rabbi and our first full time Rabbi until 1982.
 Egalitarian services, with women counted in our minyans and leading services began for us in 1986.
 Our USY and Kadima youth groups for teens gained national recognition and we reached out to the FCI and engaged some prisoners in our services.
 The local Jewish Federation in Danbury was also in the glory years of its mission.

 Rabbi Josef Davidson was hired in 1996 and enhanced our services and brought social action projects and community service to the forefront.
 He also taught us about medical ethics and other areas of his expertise.
 In 1991, we purchased the house next door for a home for our future rabbis and their families.

 In 1992, Rabbi Sam Weintraub joined us and combined traditional and contemporary ideas to make our services more relevant to our congregants.
 When Rabbi Vivie Mayer came in 1996, she interpreted text, added spirituality and her dynamic and innovative leadership to our CBI family.
 Our members continued to be involved in all Jewish organizations in greater Danbury, especially the Federation, in numbers disproportionate to the small size of our membership.

-Rabbi Nelly Altenburger came to CBI in 2006 and has continued to add to the learning, growth and development of individual members and our congregation as a whole.
+Rabbi Nelly Altenburger came to CBI in 2006 and added to the learning, growth and development of individual members and our congregation as a whole.

 Photos from the Centennial Journal.
 Click images for enlargements.